Chronic daily headaches

 - Avoid medication overuse.
 Taking headache medications, including over-the-counter medications, more than twice a week can increase the severity and frequency of your headaches.
 Consult your doctor about how to wean yourself off the medication because there can be serious side effects if done improperly.

 - Get enough sleep.
 The average adult needs seven to eight hours of sleep a night.
-It's best to go to bed and wake up at regular times, as well.
+It's best to go to bed and wake up at the same time every day.
+Talk to your doctor if you have sleep disturbances, such as snoring.

 - Don't skip meals.
 Eat healthy meals at about the same times daily.
 Avoid food or drinks, such as those containing caffeine, that seem to trigger headaches.
 Lose weight if you're obese.